SomeUserName1/probablistic-automata/README.md

 - [ ] Check if Q matrix (i.e. product of householder reflectors) helps with basis
     (with F forward basis: QF = F' such that F' triangular, thus F'mu more sparse)

-- ERODE:
+- DE/RS:
+- [ ] impl support non-polynomial functions using power & taylor series expansion, symmetries/periodicity, laurent polynomials, ...
+(possible extension for thesis in terms of *exact* transformation to RS)
 - [ ] When really fast: impl.
-DE with z3
+DE version with z3